davidcanovas/corpus-processing-tools/README.md

 ## cleaner.py
 This scripts removes lines which contain a forbidden word.
 In this script, the taboo words are "sample" and "example".
 The script is case sensitive and considers periods as part of the word.
 Therefore, "sample." will not be flagged.

+## frequence_counter.py
+This scripts lists the most frequent words in a file.
+In this script, it lists the 200 most common words, complete with the number of occurrences.